 Ensuring to look after the environment in the vicinity of the areas we operate, tree plantation drives have been undertaken around the schools of Panchgani, Mahableshwar, Ratnagiri in Maharashtraand Masar in Gujarat.Over 7000 saplings are planted annually.

-Recently 1000 trees have been planted in Aundh Military Area, Pune by collaborating with Tree Public Foundation.
+1000 trees have been planted in Aundh Military Area, Pune by collaborating with Tree Public Foundation in 2018.

 Over the last 4 years FIL has made a remarkable impact in Solapur, Sangli, Pune and Ratnagiri in the construction of CNB(Cement Nala Bands), desilting, creating reservoirs and equipping rain water harvesting in schools and institutions.